juskalalie/ha-filen/README.md

 I try to always keep the integration updated to their latest API.

 The API returns _much_ more detailed data than is exposed via these sensors.
-For withdrawals, it returns an exact start- and endtime for each withdrawal, as well as volume withdrawn.
+For withdrawals, it returns an exact start- and end time for each withdrawal, as well as volume withdrawn.
 It seems to store data since the water meter was installed, so you can extract a lot of historic data (but then polling gets a bit slow).
 I'm not aware of any good way to expose time series data like this in home assistant (suddenly I learn that 2 liters was withdrawn 5 minutes ago, and 5 liters was withdrawn 2 minutes ago).
 If anyone has any good ideas/pointers, that'd be appreciated.